-- I. Compensation shall be paid as soon as possible and, at the latest, within one year from the day following the date of the enquiry. - 2.
-The Postal Administration of the country of origin is authorized to settle with the sender on behalf of the other Administration if the latter, after being duly informed of the application, has let nine months pass without giving a decision in the matter. - 3.
-The Administration responsible for making payment may, exceptionally, postpone it beyond the period of one year when a decision has not yet been reached upon the question whether the loss, damage or abstraction is due to a cause beyond control.
+1. Compensation shall be paid as soon as possible and, at the latest, within one year from the day following the date of the enquiry.

+- 2. The Administration responsible for making payment may, exceptionally, postpone it beyond the period of one year when a decision has not yet been reached upon the question whether the loss, damage or abstraction is due to a cause beyond control. - 3.
+The Postal Administration of the country of origin is authorised to settle with the sender on behalf of the other Administration if the latter, after being duly informed of the application, has let nine months pass without giving a decision in the matter.

-INCIDENCE OF COST OF COMPENSATION.
+Article 24. - INCIDENCE OF COST OF COMPENSATION.

-- r.
-Until the contrary is proved, responsibility shall rest with the Postal Administration which, having received the parcel from the other Administration without making any reservation and having been furnished with all the particulars for investigation prescribed by the regulations, cannot establish either proper delivery to the addressee or his agent, or regular transfer to the following Postal Administration as the case may be. - 2.
-If in the case of a parcel despatched from one of the two countries for delivery in the other, the loss, damage or abstraction has occurred in course of conveyence without it being possible to prove in the service of which country the irregularity took place the two Administrations shall bear in equal shares the amount of compensation. - 3.
+- I. Until the contrary is proved, responsibility shall rest with the Postal Administration which, having received the parcel from the other Administration without making any reservation and having been furnished with all the particulars for investigation prescribed by the regulations, cannot establish either proper delivery to the addressee, or regular transfer to the following Postal Administration as the case may be. - 2.
+If in the case of a parcel despatched from one of the two countries for delivery in the other, the loss, damage or abstraction has occurred in course of conveyance without it being possible to prove in the service of which country the irregularity took place the two Administrations shall bear in equal shares the amount of compensation. - 3.
 The same principle shall, as far as possible, be applied when other Administrations are concerned in the conveyance of a parcel.
 Nevertheless, in the case of parcels sent in transit from one of the two countries through the other neither of the two Administrations shall be held responsible when the loss, damage or abstraction has taken place in a service in which responsibility is not accepted. - 4.
 Customs and other charges which it has not been possible to cancel shall be borne by the Administration responsible for the loss, damage or abstraction. - 5.
 By paying compensation the Administration concerned takes over, to the extent of the amount paid, the rights of the person who has received compensation in any action which may be taken against the addressee, the sender or a third party.